bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Jars
 ~~~~~~~~~~~

-Under the "Custom Jars" tab the engine .JAR files can be uploaded that are necessary for module performance.
+Under the "Custom Jars" tab the engine .JAR files can be uploaded that are required for the module to function correctly.
 Click the "Upload Jar" button and select the .JAR file to upload from your computer.
 Click "Open" in the modal window and wait for a few seconds before the .JAR is uploaded.
 If it is uploaded successfully a success message appears above the file list and the uploaded .JAR is added to the list of jars.

 The following actions can be performed with the files in the list: